StyxSL/TWFC_Coords-Tool/README.md

 ### Known Bugs:
 - Sometimes menu can glitch or freeze, just press F1 to close it then open again
-- For some reason coordintes won't work in Escalation game mode, still investigating it
+- For unknown reason coords won't work properly in 2 maps from Escalation game mode: **Pulse** & **District** (Just a guess.
+I think because these maps have special pre-Spawn point.
+Will investigate it)

 # Unable to load Engine.asi.
 Error: 126
 ![cd7f94d7a0616aa4](https://github.com/Oxotnickk/TWFC-FPS-Unlocker/assets/110573163/bb59055b-501c-4e80-b6be-ea9c7586333b)